wakatime/wakatime-blog/posts/23-how-to-scale-ssl-with-haproxy-and-nginx.md

 <div class="center-xs"><img src="https://wakatime.com/static/img/blog/load-balancing-haproxy-nginx-small.png" class="img-responsive img-thumbnail m-bottom-xs-20" style="width:50%" /></div>

 **One catch though**, your nginx app servers will see the requests coming from the IP address of your haproxy load balancer instead of the originating client.
-To fix this, enable Proxy Protocol to send the originating client's IP address to your nginx app servers.
+To fix this, enable Proxy Protocol to forward the originating client's IP address to your nginx app servers.

 ### Forwarding the User's Real IP using Proxy Protocol